darinz/ML/practice-1/p6/solution_p6.md

 ---

-**17. In the context of decision trees, what does "pruning" refer to?**
+**Problem 17.
+In the context of decision trees, what does "pruning" refer to?**

 *   (a) Adding more branches to the tree
 *   (b) Removing branches to prevent overfitting